FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Albaugh research.
 Another 258 words(18 lines of text) covering the years 1396, 1595, and 1717 are included under the topic Early Albaugh History in all our PDF Extended History products.

 Another 61 words(4 lines of text) are included under the topic Early Albaugh Notables in all our PDF Extended History products.

 The great European flow of migration to North America, which began in the middle of the 17th century and continued into the 20th century, was particularly attractive to those from the Rhineland who wished to escape either poverty or religious persecution.
 Many of those who left the Rhineland to seek their fortunes in the prosperous and free New World settled in the major urban centers of the United States and Canada.
 In the United States, the settlers from the Rhineland passed through immigration centers like that of Ellis Island, most of them moving on to Pennsylvania, Ohio, Texas, Illinois, California, and New York.
 In Canada, the majority of Rhinelanders settled in Ontario and the prairie provinces.
 An examination of passenger and immigration lists has revealed many important settlers to North America bearing the name Albaugh, or one of its variants above:

-Albaugh Settlers in the United States in the 19th Century
+Albaugh Settlers in United States in the 19th Century

-Albaugh Settlers in the United States in the 20th Century
+Albaugh Settlers in United States in the 20th Century

 The Albaugh Family Crest was acquired from the Houseofnames.com archives.
 The Albaugh Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.